C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 #### Artifact 2: The Snippet

 Now examine this second artifact.
-This is the source code of GW-BASIC, a version of Microsoft BASIC developed for IBM PC compatibles, dating from 1983.
+This is a short excerpt — a snippet — from the source code of [GW-BASIC](https://en.wikipedia.org/wiki/GW-BASIC), a version of [Microsoft BASIC](https://en.wikipedia.org/wiki/Microsoft_BASIC) developed for IBM PC compatibles, dating from 1983.

 Though written eight years after the first artifact, this code is a direct descendant of the 1975 program—and, as you will see, it carries the memory of its origins in its comments.